 Breakthrough Science for Brain Cell Growth

+Brain Cell Growth: 4 Ways to Neurogenesis.
+Brain cell growth occurs with habits like exercise, meditation, improving the brain’s memory & thinking functions.
 Modern science is pushing the limits of possibility.
-Recent research has showed that brain cell growth in adulthood can occur.
+Recent research has shown that brain cell growth in adulthood can occur.
 For many decades, scientists have believed that brain cell growth was impossible after the adult brain fully develops — which happens in a human’s early 20s.

 While it is true that humans do lose neurons as aging progresses and most parts of the brain don’t grow new cells, research has shown that neurogenesis — specifically brain cell growth – can happen in a rich and stimulating environment.
 This revolutionary discovery can have a huge impact on healing and the future health of mankind.